DIVERSE AND DANGEROUS: Central Clarion's Offense Humming Heading into Clash With Punxsutawney on Friday

 And, so far, certainly just as potent.

-(Pictured above, Central Clarion receiver Brady Quinn makes a catch against Port Allegany at Wiser Field/photo by Kirkland Photography)
+(Pictured above, Central Clarion receiver Brady Quinn is tackled against Port Allegany at Wiser Field/photo by Dave Cyphert of ProPoint Media Photography)

 “We knew coming in that, obviously, Ashton was such a big threat last year,” said Central Clarion coach Dave Eggleton.
 “Those other guys were kind of all young and growing into the role.
 This year, having guys like Dawson (Smail) and Brady (Quinn) and Mason (Burford) and Tommy (Smith), who has been out the last couple of weeks … we knew all these guys were ready to step up and be the guy this year.
 We knew we weren’t going to have a guy like Ashton this year, but we knew that we were going to be more dangerous, honestly.”